sgmurphy/wordpress-plugins/use-any-font/readme.txt

 * Fix count warning issue.

 = 6.0.3 =
-* Fix font not listing in page builders and themes typography.
+* Fix font assign not listing in page builders and themes typography.

 = 6.0.2 =
 * Support for older PHP versions.